 “A variety of factors converged, beginning in the third quarter of the eighteenth century and accelerating during the Revolutionary War, to produce this development.
 Perhaps most basic was a fundamental shift that occurred in the middle decades of the eighteenth century under the influence of the Enlightenment thought that flourished among Western European and American intellectuals, in attitudes toward cruelty, rights, fair play, and toleration of differences: in short, how human beings should treat one another.
 Because of this pervasive shift, these years must be regarded as a kind of watershed, separating the modern from the pre-modern eras.
 Seventeenth-century settlers in the colonies—and usually their children as well—lived in a world that took for granted stocks and tongue-borings, religious proscriptions, fear of witches, and savage repression of the lower orders.
 The Founding Fathers who led the American Revolution spoke instead of natural rights, political liberty, freedom of religion, and equality before the law.
 In this new intellectual climate, the treatment, and even the ownership, of slaves became a pertinent subject….Especially significant were changing notions of what constituted legitimate treatment of those who were poor, weak, or different.
 A new concern for humane treatment—symbolized by the stricture in the Eighth Amendment to the United States Constitution against ‘cruel and unusual punishments’—led to a sharp decrease in the use of corporal punishment on free adults.” (page 65)

-Among the many textbooks and websites that offer a definition of the European Enlightenment, there are many consistent elements and themes.
+Among the numerous textbooks and websites that offer a definition of the European Enlightenment, there are many consistent elements and themes.
 Here is a typical example from Lumen Learning: “a philosophical movement that dominated in Europe during the 18th century, was centered around the idea that reason is the primary source of authority and legitimacy, and advocated such ideals as liberty, progress, tolerance, fraternity, constitutional government, and separation of church and state”.
-Much of that is intertwined with rights.
+Much of that was intertwined with a rigorous emphasis on individual rights with a far broader application and meaning than considered in previous historical eras.
 In The Enlightenment: History of an Idea, scholar of modern history Vicenzo Ferrone asserts that “such rights had to be 1) naturally inherent in human beings as such; 2) equal for all individuals, with no distinction of birth, census, nationality, religion, gender, or skin color; 3) universal, that is to say valid everywhere, in every corner of the world; 4) inalienable and imprescriptible before the power of any political or religious institution.” (page xi) Those rights points to another theme in this cultural movement: cosmopolitanism.
 Oxford Reference explains that it means the “philosophical idea that human beings have equal moral and political obligations to each other based solely on their humanity, without reference to state citizenship, national identity, religious affiliation, ethnicity, or place of birth”.
-Without such philosophical and moral foundations as have been listed in this paragraph and happened in thoroughly innovative ways during the Enlightenment, it is highly unlikely that the major reform movements of the next two centuries would have occurred to the degree in which they did, if at all: the abolition of slavery, women’s rights, shifts toward republican and democratic government in dozens of nations, children’s rights, abolition of judicial torture, ecological protection, and worker’s rights.
-If the Old World civil and religious traditions had remained the same, these reforms would not have seemed possible or probable.
+Without such philosophical and moral foundations as have been listed in this paragraph and that gradually developed in thoroughly innovative ways during the Enlightenment, it is highly unlikely that the major humanitarian reform movements of the next two centuries would have occurred to the degree in which they did, if at all: the abolition of slavery, women’s rights, greater racial equality, shifts toward republican and democratic government in dozens of nations, children’s rights, abolition of judicial torture, ecological protection, and worker’s rights.
+If the Old World civil and religious traditions had remained the same, these massive societal changes would not have seemed possible or probable.

 One instance of early anti-slavery writing came from Scotland.
 In economist and philosopher Adam Smith’s An Inquiry into the Nature and Causes of the Wealth of Nations (1776), he argued that slavery was economically inefficient.
 He said, “The experience of all ages and nations, I believe, demonstrates that the work done by slaves, though it appears to cost only their maintenance, is in the end the dearest of any.”
 But, to him the institution of slavery was much worse than a poor business model.
 Political scientist and economist Barry Weingast explains: “Slavery for Smith involved a wide range of normative evils: a person’s life is subject to the whims of another individual; slavery denies standard liberties; slaves are dominated by their masters and are subject to violence and arbitrary discretion.”
 Smith had been heavily influenced by two other members of the Scottish Enlightenment, David Hume and Francis Hutcheson.